mmistakes/minimal-mistakes/_posts/2023-12-05-MIT-Tech-Review-OpenAI 2020(5부).md

 ARTIFICIAL INTELLIGENCE

-# The messy, secretive reality behind OpenAI’s bid to save the world
+# The messy, secretive reality behind OpenAI’s bid to save the world(5/5)

 #### The AI moonshot was founded in the spirit of transparency.
 This is the inside story of how competitive pressure eroded that idealism.